 nybg.org/event/holiday-train-show

-See model trains zip through a display of more than 190 replicas of New York landmarks, each re-created from natural materials such as birch bark.
+Either during the day or on select Holiday Train Nights, catch model trains as they zip through a display of almost 200 replicas of New York landmarks, each re-created from natural materials such as birch bark, pinecones, palm fronds and cinnamon sticks.

 HOLIDAY UNDER THE STARS